Memorable | One of the Best

 Review by: Jess Dawson

-The Root Cafe looks and feels local because it is local.
+The Root Cafe in Little Rock, AK looks and feels local because it is local.
 Every detail is thoughtful and feels homey, from the irregularly shaped space to mismatched pillows and chairs.
 No napkin matches the other, but they’re all neatly organized in pretty pails on each table.
 Instead of getting a number after you order at the front, you get a card that showcases a local farm that sources some of the cafe’s ingredients.

 The menu is one of those that elicits generous orders, but we try to keep it reasonable.
 We start with hand-cut sweet potato fries that are huge and slightly sweet.
 We think perhaps cinnamon is baked right in.
 They’re served with spicy “Hickory Chip” mayo.